GSA/fcsm/resources/conferences/2020-research-policy.md

-leveraging the ongoing survey programs.&nbsp; Examples from BLS, Census, IRS, NCHS and BTS will illustrate how statistical agencies were able to support evidence based decision making relevant to a pandemic that was not part of anyone’s planning.&nbsp; Some added new information to the existing collections, while others found new uses for existing data.&nbsp; But all contributed to efforts to support policy evaluation and impact.</p>
+leveraging the ongoing survey programs.&nbsp; Examples from BLS, Census, IRS, NCHS and BTS will illustrate how statistical agencies were able to support evidence based decision making relevant to a pandemic that was not part of anyone's planning.&nbsp; Some added new information to the existing collections, while others found new uses for existing data.&nbsp; But all contributed to efforts to support policy evaluation and impact.</p>